By Evan Forrest (SurfaceTip)

 On the “Configure boot device order” page, you can:

-- Rearrange the boot order by clicking the up/down arrow button on any boot option available on the list.
+- Rearrange the boot order by clicking the up/down arrow button on any available boot option.

-4 How to Manage Device Components on Surface Go UEFI Settings?
+How do you manage device components on Surface Go UEFI Settings?

-Surface Go allows you to disable some of your surface device components and features to meet your specific security requirements.
-You can enable or disable those components by:
+Surface Go allows you to deactivate some of your surface device components and features to meet your specific security requirements.
+You can turn those components on or off by:

 - Enter Surface UEFI settings as per the instructions above.